davidbannon/FPC_Laz_Install/readme.md

 **Background**
 --------
 I do a lot of testing of my own code on multiple VMs and endlessly run out of disk space.
-So, I delete a VM, and, inevitably, shortly after need it again, often with a viable install of FPC and Lazarus.
-As we wait for the next release of FPC, that install sually means building a (slightly patched) FPC 3.2.2 and FPC 3.2.4rc1.
+So, I delete a VM, and, inevitably, shortly after, need it again, often with an install of FPC and Lazarus.
+As we wait for the next release of FPC, that install usually means building a (slightly patched) FPC 3.2.2 and FPC 3.2.4rc1.
 And then building Lazarus, (my preference) again from source.
 To build FPC3.2.2 you need FPC3.2.0, to build 3.2.4rc1, you need 3.2.2.
 Overall, time and, importantly, disk space consuming.